 Regardless of how the gold price is doing in any given year, there will always be companies looking to mine the yellow metal.
-2015 wasn’t a great year for the gold price, but with gold finally cracking the $1,300 level post-Brexit, things could be looking up for gold in 2016.
+2015 wasn’t a great year for the gold price, but with gold finally cracking the $1,300 level and continuing to rise post-Brexit, things could be looking up for gold in 2016.

 Here’s a list of the top 10 gold-producing companies of 2015, as per statistics from the Thomson Reuters GFMS gold survey.

 1. Barrick Gold (TSX:ABX,NYSE:ABX)

 Barrick Gold took the top spot on the list of the world’s largest gold producers again in 2015, despite seeing a slight decline in output from the year previous.
 However, the drop isn’t as steep as the one the gold miner saw between 2013 and 2014, when the industry leader went from 222.9 tonnes of gold production to 194.4 tonnes.
 The fall came as the company went through structural shifts that led to modifications in production.
 Those adjustments allowed Barrick to become more flexible with its finances, but changed the pace of production.

 “Our production will be measured by quality, not quantity,” the company stated in its 2015 results release.
 “While we are producing fewer ounces today than we have in recent years, we are generating significantly more cash.
 With the largest reserve and resource base in the industry, we have many options within our existing portfolio to maintain and grow free cash flow beyond 2020. ”

 Barrick found itself in hot water following the leakage of over a million liters of cyanide solution from its Veladero mine in Argentina last September.